Skip to navigation

 Looking over the Lake Palace Hotel from the City Palace

-I had booked a table that night for dinner for three in the Lake Palace Hotel, the first hotel in the world to be built on a lake and one of the most amazing settings you could wish for; my dining partners were to be Phil and Alex, the couple I'd met on the bus, and we were to meet at 7pm at the Lake Palace ferry terminal.
+I'd booked a table that night for dinner for three in the Lake Palace Hotel, the first hotel in the world to be built on a lake and one of the most amazing settings you could wish for; my dining partners were to be Phil and Alex, the couple I'd met on the bus, and we were to meet at 7pm at the Lake Palace ferry terminal.
 This gave me plenty of time to go on a cruise round the lake before my sumptuous dining experience, and I duly boarded the boat at six.
-If you think Udaipur is beautiful from inside, it's truly magnificent from the lake.
+If you think Udaipur is beautiful from the inside, it's truly magnificent from the lake.

 The Jag Mandir Palace